 An observing chair is an adjustable, light weight chair/stool that lets you sit comfortably at your eye piece for long periods but can also be adjusted and moved quickly and reliably.
 There are many types to buy or make, if you like DIY, but make sure it is light weight, adjustable, stable, and painted a light color so you can find it at night.

-A diagonal is a piece of optical equipment that bends the light path 45 to 90 degrees so you an position the EP at a more comfortable viewing position.
-Some diagonals will also correct the oritntation of the view at the EP so that you don’t have to mentally flip the image left/right or up/down when comparing to a star map.
+A diagonal is a piece of optical equipment that bends the light path 45 to 90 degrees so you can position the EP at a more comfortable viewing position.
+Some diagonals will also correct the orientation of the view at the EP so that you don’t have to mentally flip the image left/right or up/down when comparing to a star map.

 Cases hold all of you bits and bobs that you’re carrying out into the field.
 There are numerous types of cases available–too many types to list–but you want a case that you can customize for your needs, will securely hold your eye pieces and other optical components like filers, and helps keep your organized.
 Cases that open like luggage are good because they provide easy access to everything.

-Red light or a red flashlight so you can illuminate your area without impacting your night vision too much.
+Red light either a flashlight or even better a head lamp to keep you hands free, so you can illuminate your area without impacting your night vision too much.
 Be wary of the LED red flashlights that are sold by big retailers.
 They can be extremely bright which will blow out your night vision.
 Celestron makes a variable brightness red light that works well, but cover the lens with a piece of matte tape so even out the light a bit.

 Laser pointers are useful when you are with others and you want to show them a constellation or other object.
 They project a red or green light into the sky which can be seen from those near by.
 Just be careful not to point it at people or airplanes.
 Also, be mindful if there are astrophotographers in the area as laser lights can ruin long exposures.